msillano/IoTwebUI/README.md

-## IoTwebUI 2.1: Tuya WebApp open extension
+## IoTwebUI: Tuya WebApp open extension

 **_Tired of SmartLife's limitations?
-IoTwebUI 2.1 is here to breathe new life into your smart home, with features that will make you say "Finally!".
+IoTwebUI is here to breathe new life into your smart home, with features that will make you say "Finally!".
 The 'open' philosophy is in this APP's DNA, enhancing customization and user control._**

 _What can you do?_<br>
  👀 Control everything: Intuitive and customizable interface, data always at hand, flexible management.<br>